house-lake_westmountmag

 4. Lake water test to ensure the lake water is bacteria-safe for swimming

-5. Ensure the septic tank conforms to city bylaws and is the right size, based on the number of bedrooms in the house.
+5. Ensure the septic tank is the right size, based on the number of bedrooms in the house.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.